ctkjose/v-book/src/en/functions.md

 In this example we use `error_with_code()` to add an error code to our error, by default the error code is `0`.
 In our assignment we check the error code and return the string `"Really no shame!"` if the string was `"go"` else we return an empty string.

 In some instances we just need to raise an error on a function that does not return a value.
+To do so we just add the `!` without a return type.

 {class:v-play}
 ```v
 fn do_something(id int) ! {
     if (id == 1) {
         return error("The id was invalid")